 The Flu Vaccine

-Everyone on the NHS is eligible for a flu vaccination, regardless of their age or health status.
+Everyone on the NHS is eligible for a flu vaccination, regardless of age or health status.
 It eases the discomfort of a cold.
 Be on the move at all times.
 While being in shape throughout the year is crucial, it is even more so in the winter when the days are shorter, and the air is crisper.
 Keeping your heart and lungs in sync helps avoid overheating.
-Rehearsing for your trip at home is quite beneficial.
+Rehearsing your trip at home is quite beneficial.

 Insulation That Is Installed On The Roof

-There is no excuse for not protecting yourself and your loved ones from the elements in your own house.
+There is no excuse for not protecting yourself and your loved ones from the elements in your house.
 It will be easier to get started now than to put it off.
 Make sure your home is adequately insulated to save money on heating expenditures.
 Protecting your radiators with drapes and foil is easy to save money while decorating your attic.